 There are many tools and budgeting apps – free and paid, that you can use to track and eliminate unwanted expenses.

 When you earn more and cut expenses, the next logical step is to channel the extra money into your investment contributions.
 The more you contribute to your stocks and bonds investment portfolio, the more effective compound interest will work in your favor and increase your liquid net worth over time.

 Calculating and tracking your liquid net worth may make you appear poorer, but it’s a necessary and interesting exercise.
 If you are planning on complete financial freedom, work on building your assets – especially the liquid ones, so you’ll have enough to support your lifestyle even if you never work again.
-That is why you need to calculate and track your liquid net worth- to put you on the fast lane to ditching the concerns of the working life forever.
+That is why you need to calculate, track and find ways to increase your liquid net worth- to put you on the fast lane to ditching the concerns of the working life forever.